ynloultratech/graphql-bundle/doc/content/06_BDD_Tests/06_Configuration.md

 default:
     extensions:
         Ynlo\GraphQLBundle\Behat\GraphQLApiExtension:
+            authentication:
                 jwt:
                     users: [admin, customer]
 ````

 After this you can use `tags` in features with the username to use.
+The prefix `user:` must be used to identify the type of tag.

 ````
-@admin
+@user:admin
 Feature: Post
   Scenario: Add Post
     Given the operation named "AddPost"